 Deferred Revenue (also called Unearned Revenue) is generated when a company receives payment for goods and/or services that it has not yet earned.
 In accrual accounting, revenue is only recognized when it is earned.
 If a customer pays for good/services in advance, the company does not record any revenue on its income statement and instead records a liability on its balance sheet.

 Example of Deferred Revenue

-Let’s look at a detailed example of the accounting entries a company would make when deferred revenue is created and then depleted.
+Let’s look at a detailed example of the accounting entries a company makes when deferred revenue is created and then depleted.

 On August 1, Cloud Storage Co received a $1,200 payment for a one-year contract from a new client.
-Since the services are to be expensed over a year, the company must take a year to earn the revenue and divide it into monthly amounts of $100.
+Since the services are to be expensed over a year, the company must take the revenue and divide it into monthly amounts of $100.

 On August 1, the company would record a revenue of $0 on the income statement.
 On the balance sheet, cash would increase by $1,200, and a liability called deferred revenue of $1,200 would be created.

-On September 1, the company would record a revenue of $100 on the income statement.
-On the balance sheet, cash would be the unaffected and the deferred revenue liability would reduce to $1,100.
+On September 1, the company would record revenue of $100 on the income statement.
+On the balance sheet, cash would be unaffected and the deferred revenue liability would reduce to $1,100.
 At the end of each reporting period, a net income of $100 would be added to retained earnings in shareholders’ equity.

 Download CFI’s Deferred Revenue template to analyze the numbers on your own.

 The simple answer is that they are required to, due to the accounting principles of revenue recognition.
 In accrual accounting, they are considered liabilities, or a reverse prepaid expense, as the company owes either the cash paid or the goods/services ordered.

 The timing of payments from customers can be volatile and unpredictable, so it makes sense to ignore the timing of the cash payment and recognize revenue when it is earned.